-Photos from Taiwan – remember WDP donations fund grants all over the world!
+Photos from Palestine – remember WDP donations fund grants all over the world!

-We are happy to bring you all the information you need to coordinate a service:
+We are pleased to bring you all the information you need to coordinate a service:

 - The WICC website, wicc.org, has all the resources you will need.
-To access these materials, use your email address to register as a Coordinator.
-Click here for step-by-step instructions to register online.
+Use your email address to register and access service resources.
+Click this link for step-by-step instructions to register.
 If you do not have an email address, please recruit a friend or relative or church member who is willing to share theirs and receive information about WDP.
 After registering, you will also receive emails with WDP updates and information about special events.
 Note: if you have registered as a coordinator on wicc.org in the past, you do not need to do it again.

 - Access information on coordinating WDP at: https://wicc.org/world-day-of-prayer/how-to-participate/.
-You can find the Leader’s Planning Guide here.
-This document includes ideas for preparing for the service.
+You can find the Planning Guide This document includes ideas for preparing for the service.

-- The 2021 and 2022 videos of a recorded WDP service were so popular that we are making another one for 2023!
+- The videos of a recorded WDP service were so popular in the past three years that we are making another one for 2024!
 It has participants from across Canada with closed captioning.

-- The WDP Worship Service will be available to you as a computer file when you log in as a coordinator.
-The Service is available in English, bilingual English and French, Mandarin, Spanish, and German.
+- The WDP Worship Service will be available to you as a computer file when you log in for service resources.
+The Service is available in English, bilingual English and French, Spanish, and German.